 Adapt flow and change pitch - become multiple voices.

 Let blanket drop.

-The practice of political and physical collapse is driving Libita Clayton forward.
+The practice of political and physical collapse is what drives Libita Clayton forward as is reflected in the above excerpt of her performance script.
 Sites are responded to physically: walls are wormholes with feelings, bodies map as what Clayton refers to as «historically-bumpy» landscapes, considering performance as a means of resistance to dominant and linear narratives that have to be reconsidered and socially authenticated.

 This «Fun & Fury!» Performance Dienst-Tag / To-Do's Day is part of the program Are we bodies? curated by Vlada Maria Tcharyeva (CH)

 Entrance fee: CHF 10.- (Cabaret Voltaire Members: free!)

 Image: Libita Clayton: «I’m not my.
 My…..my injuries are healed now, but I still don’t remember things.»; Fledgling, Octavia.
 E. Butler, 2005, 2018.